jdx/mise/docs/dev-tools.md

 mise is a tool for managing programming language and tool versions.
 For example, use this to install a particular version of Node.js and ruby for a project.
-Using `mise activate`, you can have your shell automatically switch to the correct node and ruby versions when you `cd` into the project's directory[^cd].
+Using `mise activate`, you can have your shell automatically switch to the correct node and ruby versions when you `cd` into the project's directory.
 Other projects on your machine can use a different set of versions.

 mise is inspired by [asdf](https://asdf-vm.com) and uses asdf's vast [plugin ecosystem](https://github.com/rtx-plugins/registry) under the hood.
 However, it is _much_ faster than asdf and has a more friendly user experience.